Mia, a Future Mason Patriot, is

 - Resource Guide for Choosing Quality Child Care (Virginia Department of Social Services booklet, 32-pages, English/ Spanish)

-George Mason Work/Life compiles these resources and programs for use as referral only.
+George Mason Life/Work Connections compiles these resources and programs for use as referral only.
 Mason does not recommend or endorse any company or organization listed.
 By providing this information, the University assumes no financial or other responsibility for any relationship established by and between any company or organization listed on the work/life website and any other individual.